Series

 Why brand clarity turns speed into something durable

 The real tradeoff isn't speed versus brand, it's speed versus fragility.
-Fast decisions harden quickly.
 Rework is the hidden tax of moving without direction.
-Brand clarity doesn't slow you down.
-It anchors speed so it compounds instead of collides.
+Brand clarity anchors speed.

 8